wearetheledger/fabric-node-chaincode-utils/README.md

 }
 ```

 The Chaincode base class also implements the `Invoke()` method, it will search in your class for existing chaincode methods with the function name your sent.
 It will also automatically wrap and serialize the reponse with `shim.success()` and `shim.error()`.
-You can just return the javascript object and it will do the rest.
+You can just return the javascript object and it will do the rest, **BUT** returning a Buffer is still supported aswell.
 So for example, if we invoke our chaincode with function `queryCar`, the function below will be executed.

 ```javascript